 2.6 Intangible assets

-The Company has established the estimated useful lives of different categories of intangible assets as follows:
+The Company has established the estimated useful life of different categories of intangible assets as follows:

 a.
 Software

-Software is amortised over the period of license, generally not exceeding five years.
+Software (including platform as a service) are amortised over the period of license, generally not exceeding five years.

 b.
 Licenses (including spectrum)

 Acquired licenses and spectrum are amortised commencing from the date when the related network is available for intended use in the relevant jurisdiction.
-The useful lives ranges upto twenty years.
+The useful life of acquired licenses and spectrum ranges upto twenty years.

 The revenue-share based fee on licenses / spectrum is charged to the Statement of Profit and Loss in the period such cost is incurred.